sammcj/renovate-config/README.md

 ## Setup

-Enable Renovate in your repo and just `extends` in `renovate.json`.
+1. Enable Renovate in your repo
+2. Add this repo to `extends` in your `renovate.json`.

 ```js
 {